The Ashes 2019 - Series Preview

 The fourth test was written into the history books, but for the wrong reasons if you’re an Australian fan.
 Stuart Broad wreaked havoc on the Australian batting lineup with a score of 8/15 from 9 overs, leaving the visitors with just 60 runs from their first innings.
 Starc led the comeback for Australia with 6/111, but in the end England’s bowling line-up was too strong and, England had reclaimed the Ashes with one test remaining.
 Australia, however, did retain some dignity from the series by defeating England by an innings and 46 runs in the final test.

-Now, at 21.co.uk we might have some of the best odds on Sports, but that’s not the only thing we are popular for.
+Now, at 21.co.uk we might have some of the best online gambling best odds on Sports, but that’s not the only thing we are popular for.
 Our Live Casino section is known for providing one of the best casino experiences available.
 With online Blackjack, online Roulette and more, we hope players can find a game that suits them.

 All odds from 21’s online sportsbook are correct at time of writing.